Yitzchak Ginsburgh: Violence against Palestinians

-On March 10 1996, Ginsburgh was arrested for administrative detention for 60 days for his pronouncements that the state should take action against Arabs in response to the recent wave of terror attacks.
-An article in the Jewish Week stated that the detention was "an attempt to stifle Rabbi Ginsburgh's teaching and lectures to his followers.
+On March 10, 1996, Ginsburgh was arrested for administrative detention for 60 days for his pronouncements that the state should take action against Arabs in response to the recent wave of terror attacks.
+An article in the Jewish Week stated that the detention was "an attempt to stifle Rabbi Ginsburgh's teaching and lectures to his followers".
 After an appeal against the detention, on March 28 Ginsburgh was released without charge.
 The judge declared that the accusations were baseless and that Ginsburgh was not a danger to the public.
 Prior to the court ruling, the government had circulated to all its embassies abroad a statement that Ginsburgh had "a long record of incitement to violence, inflammatory rhetoric, and has developed a theology of revenge whose tenets he spreads wherever he can."
 Following his release, Ginsburgh wrote, "The court recognized that my arrest entailed not only a violation of freedom of speech, but an attack against teaching Torah in general and Chassidic philosophy in particular."

 In 2003, Ginsburgh was indicted on charges of encouraging racism against Arabs in his booklet "Tsav Hasha'a – Tipul Shoresh" (טִיפּוּל שׁוֹרֶשׁ, "Order of the Day – Root Treatment").
 The charges were dropped after he issued a clarification letter.
 In 2010, the Israeli newspaper Haaretz called Ginsburgh "a well known radical on his views on Israel Arab public."
 A former head of the Shin Bet, Carmi Gillon, told The Forward in 2016 that, in his view, "[Ginsburgh's] words count as incitement and he should have faced charges a long time ago."

-In April 2014, Ginsburgh called price-tag acts of vandalism, "unsupervised acts" and stated that there is no need to use hands-on tactics.
+In April 2014, Ginsburgh called price-tag acts of vandalism "unsupervised acts", and stated that there is no need to use hands-on tactics.
 Instead, he suggested achieving goals by power of word alone, speaking out firmly but calmly to transmit the message.

-In May 2014, the Shin Bet claimed that the price-tag acts were the handiwork of about 100 individuals who were inspired by Ginsburgh's ideas.
+The following month the Shin Bet claimed that the price-tag acts were the handiwork of about 100 individuals who were inspired by Ginsburgh's ideas.
 Tzvi Sukkot, self-identified as a prior "hill top youth", says that it was Rabbi Ginsburgh who convinced him to stop his violent activities against Arabs and find more legitimate ways to express his frustration.
 "Ginsburgh spoke out very clearly against violence.
 He said that we should act... within the framework of the law."
 Ginsburgh and his students have responded to the accusations made against him by stating that he has been misunderstood and that his words have been taken out of context.

+"The wicked acts of the people of Gaza underscores their Amalek-like features," he wrote in his "Niflaot" pamphlet a few weeks after the Oct.
+7 massacre.
+These features, he added, "demands that we observe the command 'Blot out the memory of Amalek from under heaven, you shall not forget it' – total annihilation, not sifting," that is not checking who is innocent and who is guilty.